peerix - v0.5.0

 }

-// implement dispatch logic for the given namespace and message
+// implement publish logic for the given namespace and message

 }